AbhinavOC24/mOra/README.md

 **mORA** is an optimistic oracle protocol for Solana.
 It allows anyone to request real-world data to be brought on-chain (prices, outcomes, yes/no facts, etc.) using an optimistic model: an answer is accepted by default unless someone disputes it within a challenge window.

 Disputes are resolved by **veMORA holders** (value-locked arbiters), who vote to determine the canonical answer.
-The system is secured by economic bonds ($MORA). **Note**: The "MORA" token is configurable; the protocol can be initialized with **any custom SPL token** (e.g., USDC, SOL, or a project-specific token) to power its bonding and voting ecosystem.
+The system is secured by economic bonds ($MORA).

 ---